nullthefirst/react-fcctest/README.md

 ## How To Use

--   Run `npm i react-fcctest` or `yarn add react-fcctest` to install the React plugin.
+-   Run `npm i react-fcctest` or `yarn add react-fcctest` to install the JavaScript plugin.
 -   Include the following JSX tag in your code.

 ```javascript